Voting Accessibility

 Every voter has the right to a secret ballot and to vote as independently as possible.
 Below are some resources that may assist voters with disabilities, mobility concerns or language barriers.

-Voters have several options to choose from on how to obtain and cast their ballot.
-Voting machines, special ballots and voting assistance is also available.
+Voters have several options to choose from on how to obtain and cast their ballot.- Through mail-in ballots during the Early Voting period

 EARLY VOTING